oppia/creator-documentation/README.md

 ## Contributing

-Contributions are welcome from the community!
+Contributions are welcomed from the community!
 Changes are accepted through pull requests.

 Consult the wiki to learn how you can set things up and contribute to the documentation.